ScottLiu2003/MoveGCL/README.md

 ```
 Arguments:
 - `city`: Name of the city whose sampled data will be modified (i.e., the city used in step 2.1.2), for example `--city 'Seattle'`.
-For each trajectory, this script samples a new first location from the precomputed distribution and replaces the original one.
+For each trajectory, this script samples a new first location from the precomputed distribution (i.e., computed in step 2.1.1) and replaces the original one.
 The modified trajectories are saved to `./GCL_data/replaced_first_loc_data/`.
 ##### 2.1.4 Generate Pseudo-Trajectories
 Finally, generate full pseudo-trajectories (refer to Eq.
 5 in the paper) by running:
 ```bash
 python ./MoveGCL/GCL_data/gen_pseudo_traj.py --city 'CITYNAME' --teacher_model 'model_folder'
 ```
 Arguments:
 - `city`: Name of the new city added in this generative continual learning round.
 - `teacher_model`: Path to the teacher model used to generate pseudo-trajectories.
 This script outputs the synthesized pseudo-trajectories and saves them to `./GCL_data/pseudo_traj/`.

 #### 2.2 Retrieve Frequently Selected Experts